How to Backpack the Enchantments in Washington

 Snow Zone

 The Snow Zone makes for a great choice in permits because you can camp at Lake Nada or Snow Lake.
 Day hiking to the Core from Snow Lake is possible via a short, but steep, trail to Lake Viviane as well.
-We think this is one of the best ways to experience the Core Zone without having to lug a full backpack up there!
+We think this is one of the best ways to experience the Core Zone without having to lug a full backpack up there.

 Getting permits to this zone is less competitive; five groups are allowed permits here each day during the permit season.